An Online Course for Aspiring EcoSattvas

 In contrast to previous years, there is no fixed schedule for course modules.
 Instead, the new course is specifically designed to support you and your local community in participating according to your own schedule.
 Once enrolled, you and members of your group will be able to access the module resources.
 You (hopefully with your group) can begin when it works for you and then meet weekly, bi-weekly, monthly or whatever frequency works for you.

-At this point, we’re planning on six, perhaps seven, core modules.
+At this point, we’re planning on eight core modules.
 Also in the works is a pre-course module for registered online and in-person group organizers to support them in facilitating the course.
 This module will come out a week or more ahead of the release of the first module.

 Here’s a sample agenda for a 90-minute gathering (exclusive of an extended meditation)